 There are a number of disorders to affect the tongue, including:

 This seems to happen quite a lot, typically after your cat has been grooming or during a nap.
-There will be a small portion of tongue left sticking out of the mouth.
 This is perfectly normal and nothing to worry about.
 He just forgot to put it back in.
 However, if you notice your cat’s tongue sticking out followed by other symptoms or signs of distress, it is worth a check up with the vet.

 Social media have coined the term blep to describe a cat with its tongue poking out.